La Cornue Excessive Smoke / Residue Burning

 Possible Causes

-Grease buildup on cavity surfaces, Spilled food on bottom panel or element, Using inappropriate cookware or oils at high temperature, New-oven protective coatings burning off
+Grease buildup on cavity surfaces, Spilled food on the bottom panel or heating element, Using inappropriate cookware or oils at high temperatures, New-oven protective coatings burning off

 How to Fix / Troubleshooting

 • 3.
-Break-in procedure: For new ovens, run an empty bake cycle at moderate temperature (e.g., 200°C) for 30–60 minutes to burn off manufacturing residues, following the manual.
+Break-in procedure: For new ovens, run an empty bake cycle at a moderate temperature (e.g., 200°C) for 30–60 minutes to burn off manufacturing residues, following the manual's instructions.

 Advertisements